Key Factors Influencing Rupee vs. Dollar Value

 Interest Rates

-Also, when interest rates are hiked in the US or other countries are raised, there is a greater preference for investing in the bonds of the US or the country that has raised rates.
+Also, when interest rates are hiked in the US, there is a greater preference for investing in the bonds of the US.
+This shift in capital usually results in a dip in the Rupee vs. Dollar Value as investors sell rupees to buy dollars.

 -